nakhaeizadeh2000/accounting-dashboard/api/test/README.md

 # Test System Documentation

-This document describes the test system architecture and how to use it effectively.
+This document describes the refactored test system architecture and how to use it effectively.

 ## Key Features

 - **Isolated Test Contexts**: Each test suite runs in its own isolated database schema
 - **Parallel Test Execution**: Tests can run in parallel without interfering with each other
-- **Dynamic Table Management**: Tables are truncated dynamically based on entity metadata
+- **Dynamic Port Assignment**: Each test app gets a unique port to avoid conflicts
 - **Resource Cleanup**: Proper cleanup of resources after tests complete
-- **Docker Support**: Tests can run in Docker containers
+- **Simplified Mocks**: Streamlined mocking system for external dependencies

 ## Running Tests